-It is proposed to construct four three-unit residential buildings with ancillary support structures on the south side of Huttleston Avenue in Fairhaven, MA.
-That requires Special Permit/Site Plan Review by the Fairhaven Planning Board and an Order of Conditions from the Fairhaven Conservation Commission.
+It is proposed to construct four three-unit residential buildings on the south side of Huttleston Avenue in Fairhaven, MA.
+This requires Special Permit/Site Plan Review by the Fairhaven Planning Board and an Order of Conditions from the Fairhaven Conservation Commission.
 This report has been prepared in support of those petitions.